vincentsels/ecorendum/src/assets/md/en/info.md

 ## Calculations

 Currently, straightforward formulas are used to calculate the effect of measures on each of the targets: the estimted CO2-equivalent emissions saved, energy saved, and new renewable power generation added for each selected measure/variant are added up.
 Same for the cost and broader imapct.
 Diminishing returns, overlap between measures, mutually exclusive measures, or the timing at which or a degree in which a measure takes effect, are currently not taken into account.
+A real-world tool would use an advanced [System Dynamics](https://systemdynamics.org/what-is-system-dynamics/) model, such as used in the MIT [En-ROADS](https://www.climateinteractive.org/en-roads/) project, or the [2050 Pathway Explorer](https://becalc.netzero2050.be), in the Belgian context.

 # What should the real version do more?